 Certainly, everyone has their own speed and it will depend on other factors as well, like the size of the blanked you will make.
 But the blanket pictured here is super quick to make.

-How much yarn do I need for a granny square blanket crochet?
+How much yarn do you need for a granny square blanket?

 For a throw blanket, you will need approximately 49 oz of bulky yarn.
 That is a total of 13 skeins of 4.4 oz yarn.
 Obviously, that will be possible if you are following all the recommendations in this pattern.